iiasa/CWatM/docu/data.rst

    Channel width=upstreamArea ×0.0032

-This first map is used to run CWATM to get an estimate on average discharge.
+This first map is used to run CWatM to get an estimate on average discharge.

 In the second step a regression formula from Pistocchi et al. 2006 [#]_ is used to calculate the channel bottom width with average discharge as regressor, because discharge seems to be better correlated to width than upstream area.
 This is quite obvious if you look at small alpine catchment with high precipitation and therefore high discharge and on the other side at big, almost semiarid catchments on the Iberian peninsula with low average discharge::